Tavern League of Wisconsin: History

 The TLW has focused especially on opposing smoking bans in drinking establishments.
 When a smoking ban law was proposed in 2008, the TLW worked with state senate majority leader Decker to insert provisions requiring that the ban would not take effect until July 5, 2010, giving members time to adapt, and preventing municipalities from passing laws that would have the same effect in the grace period.
-An editorial in the Appleton Post-Crescent stated that this "derailed" the bill.
 Previously, the TLW had received money and lobbying help from R.J.
 Reynolds Tobacco Company to fight smoking ban legislation in Wisconsin.
 Researchers from the University of Wisconsin–Madison accused the TLW of working in concert with the tobacco industry and other trade groups to undermine Wisconsin's anti-smoking efforts, particularly its attempts to restrict the sale of cigarettes to minors.
 The study's conclusions were disputed by Philip Morris and by other members of the coalition.

 In recent years, League lobbyists have actively campaigned to lower the drinking age in the state.
+In 2024, Mark Jefferson, a member of the Republican Party of Wisconsin became Executive director of the TLW.